dhoerl/PhotoScrollerNetwork/README.txt

 RECENT CHANGES:

 v2.6
-- updated for iOS7.
+- updated for iOS7 and Xcode 5.
 Seems we get a tilePages message from the OS earlier than before, and the code wasn't ready.
 Protect that now with a flag.
 Other very minor changes.

 v2.5:
 - finally got libturbojpeg to build for armv7s, so this project is now SDK6 and armv7s friendly